silicondreamer/system-app/README.md

 # system-app
-A Rust test application dependent on cli-lib
+A Rust executable crate dependent on cli-lib, demonstrating a simple CLI

 ## install/update rustc and cargo:
 ```